Category Archives: Cookie recipe

 ME: Who were your favorite authors/illustrators when you were a child?

-ME: What do you know now that you wish you had known when you first started writing for children?
+ME: What do you know now that you wish you knew when you first started writing?

-ME: Where do you like to write – inside, outside, a special area in your home, on the computer, in a notebook?
+ME: Where do you like to write – inside, outside, special room, laptop, pen and paper?